Cinco de Mayo (Brooklyn Nine-Nine): Plot

+Production

+After Brooklyn Nine-Nine moved from Fox to NBC, the sixth season was scheduled as a mid-season replacement, meaning it premiered later in the television season, well after Halloween.
+Due to this timing, the traditional Halloween heist episode could not be aired in its usual slot.
+Instead, the writers adapted the episode to take place on Cinco de Mayo, maintaining the heist tradition while introducing a new holiday theme.
+This creative decision allowed the show to continue delivering its popular heist episodes despite the shift in the airing schedule.

 Reception

 Viewers

 According to Nielsen Media Research, the episode was seen by an estimated 1.83 million household viewers and gained a 0.6/3 ratings share among adults aged 18–49.
 This means that 0.6 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 This was a 10% increase over the previous episode, which was watched by 1.65 million viewers and a 0.5/3 ratings share.
 With these ratings, Brooklyn Nine-Nine was the fourth highest rated show on NBC for the night behind Law & Order: Special Victims Unit and two Superstore episodes, fourth on its timeslot and eleventh for the night, behind Law & Order: Special Victims Unit, S.W.A.T., two Superstore episodes, Life in Pieces, Station 19, Mom, Grey's Anatomy, Young Sheldon, and The Big Bang Theory.

 With DVR factored in, the episode was watched by 2.68 million viewers.